ACA30/ACA30/README.md

 - a graphic designer, both freelancing and as part of a local design firm
 - an entrepreneur, starting a [hosting company](https://demonbolthost.com) in early 2020.

-### My blog :book:

-I occasionally post science & technology-related blogs [on my website](https://nathaniel.pro).
-If this is something you're interested in, check it out!

 ### Stats & Fun Stuff

 <details>